wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 > Some people, of course, have gone overboard with this search, and caution must be employed; otherwise, it is possible to find chiasmus in the telephone book, and the effort becomes meaningless ..
 One must be careful in this quest, however, to avoid the problems of the ‘hammer syndrome’-to the person holding a hammer, everything looks like a nail.
 To the person who knows only chiasmus and no other form of literary composition, everything may start looking like a chiasm.

-[This source](http://www.mormonthink.com/glossary/chiasmus.htm) goes on to explain how chiasmus are easily found in Dr. Suess and children’s rhymes, both, of course, we know not to be written in the Hebrew style.
+[This source](http://www.mormonthink.com/glossary/chiasmus.htm) goes on to explain how chiasmus is easily found in Dr. Suess and children’s rhymes, both, of course, we know not to be written in the Hebrew style.

-I'll grant that this is another point in favor of Hebrew authorship, however, I then must award two points in favor of fradulent authorship due to the Book of Mormon being written in the 19th century in 17th century English, and an additional 3 points because the [translation errors found in Isaiah are also found in the BOM](https://cesletter.org/1769-kjv-errors/).
+I'll grant that this is another point in favor of Hebrew authorship, however, I then must award two points in favor of fraudulent authorship due to the Book of Mormon being written in the 19th century in 17th-century English, and an additional 3 points because the [translation errors found in Isaiah are also found in the BOM](https://cesletter.org/1769-kjv-errors/).

 ## Pg 62.
-The lord gives signs to strengthen testimonies
+The Lord gives signs to strengthen testimonies

 > Physical evidences played a significant role in the conversion of many Lamanites.
 They witness a cloud of darkness and a pillar of fire…

-It is suspicious that the inverse correlation between the strength of God’s miracles and human ability to verify them is so strong.
+It is suspicious that the inverse correlation between the strength of God’s miracles and the human ability to verify them is so strong.

 ![img](https://miro.medium.com/max/1400/1*B4HLREOmG_oNPppJXt5DSQ.jpeg)

-Worldwide floods, pillars of fire, and days of darkness are frequent in the old testament and the Book of Mormon, where we have practically no way to verify the claims (assuming that Go hid the evidence, because we would expect to see some remnants of a worldwide flood).
+Worldwide floods, pillars of fire, and days of darkness are frequent in the old testament and the Book of Mormon, where we have practically no way to verify the claims (assuming that Go hid the evidence because we would expect to see some remnants of a worldwide flood).
 The miracles of the new testament were fewer but still fantastical.
 Even the early Mormon pioneers and prophets claim miraculous visitations, while in today’s general conference we are amazed by the following groundbreaking revelations:

 * Women may now wear pants while doing missionary work.
 * Children of gay parents can't be baptized